Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ## The Summit Bike Co. website pages are as follows:
 * **Home** (index.html): landing page
 * **All Mountain Bikes**: dropdown opens the 'product' page.
 The options: 'By Price', By Rating'; 'By Brand'; 'By Type'; and 'All Bikes' are different sort options of the various products sold by Summit Bike Co.<br>
-The page: 'bike_detail' (which displays individual product information), can then be accessed from the chosen sort of the 'product' page.
+The page: **bike_detail** (which displays individual product information), can then be accessed from the chosen sort of the 'product' page.
 * **Buying Guides**: dropdown reveals:  'What is a Mountain Bike'; 'Mountain Bike Sizing Guide'. <br>
 * **About Us**: dropdown reveals:  'Who We Are'; 'Cycle to Work Scheme; 'Terms and Conditions'.<br>
 * **Contact Us**: dropdown reveals:  'Contact Details'.<br>
 * **BikeTalk**: (under the 'Contact Us' dropdown) reveals: 'BikeTalk'; 'Article Name...'<br>
 * **My Account**: dropdown reveals:  'Stock Management'; 'My Profile'; 'Logout'.<br>

-The page 'Stock Management' is permissions based and only appears if the user is a superuser (admin).<br>
+The page **Stock Management** is permissions based and only appears if the user is a superuser (admin).<br>
-The page 'My Profile' only appears if the user is registered (account holder). <br>
+The page **My Profile** only appears if the user is registered (account holder). <br>

 **Allauth Account pages**
 * **Logout**: visible when users are logged in
 * **Login**: visible when users are logged out
 * **Register**: visible when users are logged out

-The live project can be found [here]()
+The live project can be found [here](https://summit-bike-co.herokuapp.com/)

 ## Facebook screenshots
 A mockup of the Summit Bike Co.
 Facebook page can be found [here](/media/SBC_facebook_mockup.jpg)

 ## Site Map
+The site map and robots.txt are located against the root of summit_bike_co.

 ## Search Engine Optimisation (SEO)
 ###  Keywords